|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

 The afternoon walk is generally shorter: about two to three hours.
 Once we reach our overnight lodge/tea house/tent, we snack on the extra dietary food.
 We will also have free time to explore nearby places.

 Dinner is served around 6 PM to 7 PM.
 Before going to bed, we will spend some quality time in friendly conversations and discuss the experience of that day.
 The expedition leader/guide will brief us about the next day’s plan.
 After this briefing, we enjoy onboard games like monopoly, cards, and watch available mountaineering documentaries.
 Most of the foreigners indulge in light and fun learning of Nepalese language from our crew or read books before heading off to bed for a well-deserved sleep.

 Communication on trek

-Wifi service during our stay at Yeti Mountain Home in Lukla, Phakding and Namche is free.
-Except Yeti Mountain Home, it is available with some extra service charge.
+Wifi service during our stay at Yeti Mountain Home in Lukla, Phakding, and Namche is free.
+Except for Yeti Mountain Home, it is available with some extra service charge.
 Furthermore, a separate local sim-card is provided on request if needed.

 You'll always be connected to Kathmandu's DWT office for any kind of help during the trek.